codefiesta/VimKit/README.md

 *  [Drawing fully immersive content using Metal](https://developer.apple.com/documentation/compositorservices/drawing_fully_immersive_content_using_metal)

 ## VimKitShaders
-C Library that provides types and enums shared between Metal shaders and Swift.
+C Library that provides types and enums shared between [Metal Shaders](https://developer.apple.com/metal/Metal-Shading-Language-Specification.pdf) and Swift.

 ## VisionOS Usage
-The following is an example of the simplest usage of rendering a VIM file in VisionOS:
+The following is an example of the simplest usage of rendering a VIM file on visionOS:

 ```swift
 import CompositorServices